ImanBrjn/python_Salifort_Motors/README.md

 All of these scores from the decision tree model are strong indicators of good model performance.

 We could construct a random forest model next.

 #### Random forest - Round 1
-Construct a random forest model and set up cross-validated grid-search to exhuastively search for the best model parameters.
+Constructing a random forest model and set up cross-validated grid-search to exhuastively search for the best model parameters.

 ```python